JamieBort/Portfolio-Website/administrative/README.md

 ### Files

-- ./administrative/fullstack_cleanup_branch_TODO.md
+- ./administrative/fullstack_rebuild_branch_TODO.md

-  - Items to be addressed in the `fullstack_cleanup` branch.
+  - Items to be addressed in the `fullstack_rebuild` branch.

   - Or to be moved to the `./administrative/Tasks.md` file to be addressed at a later date.

-- ./administrative/old_frontend_gitignore

-  - Moved and renamed from `./frontend/.gitignore` to `./administrative/old_frontend_gitignore`

-  - Added the contents to the `./.gitignore` file.

-  - It was removed to clean up the repo.

-  - Keeping it in `./administrative/` in case it is needed in the future.
-For example in case Render.com needs it to deploy correctly.

-  - It is saved here in case I need to restore it. **It is possible that Render.com will need it when the frontend is deployed there.**

 - ./administrative/README.md